MAIF/otoroshi/manual/src/main/paradox/next/built-in-plugins.md

 ### Description

-This plugin displays a maintenance page for every services
+This plugin displays a maintenance page for every services.
+Useful when 'legacy checks' are disabled on a service/globally